-Crunching the numbers, Ontario’s minimum wage in 1989 was $5 an hour.
-Assuming a university student clocked a 40-hour work week, for all 16 weeks of their summer break, they would earn $3,200.
-At that time, the average cost of a full year of tuition was $1,185 according to Statistics Canada—meaning university tuition would eat up just over a third of a student’s pre-tax income.
+Back in 1989, for example, Ontario’s minimum wage was $5 an hour.
+Assuming a university student clocked a 40-hour work week for all 16 weeks of their summer break, they would earn $3,200.
+At that time, the average cost of a full year of tuition was $1,185, according to Statistics Canada—meaning university tuition would eat up just over a third of a student’s pre-tax income.

-Today, minimum wage has almost tripled to $14 an hour in Ontario, but the average cost of one year of undergrad studies has increased by 477% to $6,838.
-Assuming that same working schedule, a student would earn $8,960, meaning tuition would account for about 75% of a student’s pre-tax earnings.
-Maclean’s found that the all-in cost of a full year of post-secondary education, including rent and other living expenses, is $19,498.75, so even after working a full summer, students would have to work another 752 hours to be able to get through school debt-free.
+Today, minimum wage has grown to $15.50 an hour in Ontario, but the average cost of one year of full-time undergrad studies has increased by 576% to $6,834, for the 2022/2023 school year.
+Assuming that same working schedule, a student would earn $9,920, meaning tuition would account for about 69% of a student’s pre-tax earnings.

-Short on options for increasing the amount of money you have coming in, students can look at ways of making the funds they do have go farther—and every little bit helps.
-Saving $10 a week on food may not seem like a lot, but even a small win like that can add up to around $300 over a school year.
-And the more of these simple money-saving tips you add to your regular repertoire, the more you’ll save.
+If you’re short on options for increasing the amount of money you have coming in, you could look at ways of making the funds you do have go farther—and every little bit helps.
+Saving $20 a week on food may not seem like a lot, but even a small win like that can add up to hundreds of dollars over a school year.
+And the more of these simple money-saving tips you add to your routine, the more you’ll save.

 Track your spending

 The easiest way to start being more in control of your finances is to track your spending.
 This allows you to see where your money is going and help you spot areas to cut back if you need to.
 (Maybe you limit pub nights to Fridays and Saturdays, for example.)
-You can use technology to make this task almost effortless; financial apps like Mint connect with your bank account to track what you spend, and even remind you when to make bill payments.
+You can use technology to make this task easier.
+Financial apps connect with your bank account to track what you spend, and even remind you when to make bill payments.
 Or just make a note every time you spend money using good-old-fashioned pen and paper.